 The new Criminal Code section 286.3 proposed by Bill C-36 would create new wording of the offence of "procuring" a person to offer or provide sexual services for consideration.
 The proposed new wording of the offence of "procuring" does not change the scope of the offence in any substantial way, but does increase the penalties for the offence.
-As with the previous law, this provision is very broad and would capture many third parties that sex workers work with or for (e.g., third parties with managerial roles).
-As noted above, management can better promote sexual health when condoms are no longer seized as evidence of illegal activity.
-In a study of sex workers in Canada, research participants lamented the barrier erected by the procuring law to the provision of work materials (especially condoms) by management to workers, as such items could be used as evidence in criminal proceedings.19 Section 286.3 could also capture those people that sex workers hire or who provide services related to sex workers' labour - specifically third parties who facilitate communications with clients.
+As with the previous law, this provision is very broad and would capture many third parties that sex workers work with or for, such as third parties in managerial roles.
+It could also capture those people hired by sex workers or who provide services related to sex workers' labour, specifically third parties who facilitate communications with clients.

+As noted above, people in managerial roles, such as agency owners, can better promote sexual health when condoms are no longer seized as evidence of illegal activity.
+In a study of sex workers in Canada, research participants lamented that the procuring law created a barrier to the provision of work materials (especially condoms) by management to workers as a result of the fact that such items could be used as evidence in criminal proceedings.22

-Forcing sex workers to work in isolation undermines their health and infringes their right to security of the person by, inter alia, significantly interfering with their ability to practice safer sex.
+Moreover, forcing sex workers to work in isolation undermines their health and infringes their right to security of the person by, inter alia, significantly interfering with their ability to practise safer sex.
 A far more effective approach to combat labour exploitation is to decriminalize sex work.
-As noted by the United Nations Development Programme (UNDP) in an extensive study of sex work and the law, in decriminalized contexts such as New Zealand and the state of New South Wales, Australia, the sex industry can be subject to the same general laws regarding workplace health and safety and anti-discrimination protections as other industries.20
+As noted by the United Nations Development Programme (UNDP) in an extensive study of sex work and the law, in decriminalized contexts such as New Zealand and the state of New South Wales, Australia, the sex industry can be subject to the same general laws regarding workplace health and safety and anti-discrimination protections as other industries.23